A Detector-oblivious Multi-arm Network for Keypoint Matching: Method

 \section{Method}

-In this section, we will introduce our detector-oblivious multi-arm network for keypoint matching.
-Sec.~\ref{sec:PROBLEM} gives the problem formulation about keypoint matching.
-Sec.~\ref{sec:FREE} introduces the approach to building the detector-oblivious network.
-Sec.~\ref{sec:MAN} introduces the auxiliary tasks and loss functions developed in the multi-arm network for overlap and depth region estimation.
+In this section, we introduce our detector-oblivious MAN for keypoint matching.
+Sec.~\ref{sec:PROBLEM} \xuelun{presents the formulation of} the problem \xuelun{of} keypoint matching.
+Sec.~\ref{sec:FREE} introduces the approach \xuelun{by which} the detector-oblivious network \xuelun{is built}.
+Sec.~\ref{sec:MAN} introduces the auxiliary tasks and loss functions developed in the MAN for overlap and depth region estimation.